dubeg/theme-lp/README.md

     "lp_use_vs" : true

-Note that this setting override settings for tabs and the active sidebar row.
+Note that this style overrides settings for tabs and the active sidebar row.
 To use the vs folder icon, add this line to your User settings:

     "lp_use_folder_icon2": true